The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 #### Nidhogg Tank healing advice

-* Tanks can either invuln the buster or mitigate it, It’s important to help Tanks out as it can become very close if they aren’t using invuln.  they’ll need help for the auto chain afterward, I suggest Protraction and Fey Union plus excog if needed but be aware you have a co-Healer who can deal with the autos extremely well.
+* Tanks can either invuln the buster or mitigate it, tanks can make mistakes when first progging it and excog on a non invuln tank can help..  they’ll need help for the auto chain afterward, I suggest Protraction and Fey Union plus excog if needed but be aware you have a co-Healer who can deal with the autos extremely well.

 ### Phase Four: The Eyes of Nidhogg